 According to US patent law, yes, you can.
 However, there is a massive difference between the prerequisite’s needed requirements for FDA approval and granting a patent.

 “Now people can just think things in their minds’ eye and state, ‘How about we just quickly patent that before any preceding art arises,’” said Mason Marks.
-He is CEO of the Project on Psychedelics Law and Regulation (POPLAR) at Harvard Law School.
+He is CEO of the Psychedelics Law and Regulation (POPLAR) project at Harvard Law School.
 Unfortunately, Mark explained, “That type of practice is often common.”

 The way these patents are quickly issued may lead to consequences such as preventing promising therapies from being established.